ISO Training FAQs - iCertWorks

 ISO (the International Organization for Standardization) and IEC (the International Electrotechnical Commission) form the specialized system for worldwide standardization.
 National bodies that are members of ISO or IEC participate in the development of International Standards through technical committees established by the respective organization to deal with particular fields of technical activity.
 ISO standards are the result of collaboration and consensus among a group of more than 160 countries around the globe.

-What is information?
+What is an information asset?

 • Verbal - phone conversations, in-person conversations, meetings, etc.